 What Families Should Know About Virginia’s Family Assessment and Planning Team (FAPT)

 When families in Virginia face challenges - behavioral, emotional, academic, or social - they have often been navigating a labyrinth of schools, agencies, and service providers.
 The Children's Services Act (CSA) was established to ease this process.
-It provides a platform through which local agencies can collectively and cooperatively finance services for the special needs of vulnerable youth and their families.
+It provides a platform for local agencies to collectively and cooperatively finance services for the special needs of vulnerable youth and their families.

 At the center of this system is the Family Assessment and Planning Team, or FAPT.
-FAPT is an organization that couples professionals with families on the team to establish need, determine services, and recommend funding.
-If you've heard of the term and viewed it in your school or social worker's books and have no clue what it is, then in this blog, we will go through what FAPT is, how it works, and what to expect for families.
+FAPT is an organization that pairs professionals with families on the team to identify needs, determine services, and recommend funding.
+If you've heard of the term, have seen it in your school or social worker's books, and have no clue what it is, then in this blog we will go through what FAPT is, how it works, and what to expect for families.

 Understanding the CSA: Family Support System Perspective

 The Children's Services Act (CSA) is a state-wide Virginia law that provides a streamlined system of support and assistance to provide specialized services for children and youth in need of care.
-Whereas each agency previously worked in isolation from one another, the CSA coordinates activities across community agencies to include local departments of social services, schools, courts, mental health agencies, and community providers to work together.
+Whereas each agency previously worked in isolation, the CSA coordinates activities across community agencies, including local departments of social services, schools, courts, mental health agencies, and community providers.

 The main objective in the CSA is straightforward: